BjarneWittlieb/InterpreterProlog/README.md

 ghc -Wall Main.hs -odir bin -hidir bin
 ```

+Make sure to have a bin folder in the main directory if you want to locate all compiled files there.

 ## Bash methods
 When running the interactive Environment, the following methods are supported: